Why is improving student vocabulary so important?

 Wheely Wonderful Words – Emotional States Vocabulary is the latest addition to our huge Vocabulary Collection.
 This hands-on teaching resource is so unique, bright and wonderful that we’ve made it FREE!

-It’s curriculum-aligned for the upper grades and is perfect to use when exploring the effect of using vocabulary to express greater precision of meaning.
+It’s curriculum-aligned for the upper years and is perfect to use when exploring the effect of using vocabulary to express greater precision of meaning.

 As you can see, the Wheely Wonderful Words – Emotional States Vocabulary is a word wheel of synonyms used to describe emotional states.